ashleyjohnston13/TechnicalPortfolio/projects/R/Movie-Recommendation-App/README.md

 This project is an interactive movie recommendation tool built in R using the Shiny framework.
 The app allows users to select movies they enjoy and receive personalized recommendations generated from association rules.

-This was the **final project for my Business Analytics Capstone course (BAS 479) at the University of Tennessee, Knoxville**.
+This was the final Shiny application I built for my Business Analytics Capstone course (BAS 479) at the University of Tennessee, Knoxville.
 The goal was to design a clean, intuitive interface that demonstrates how data-driven recommendations can be made using real-world techniques like market basket analysis.

 ---